10 Best Winter Weekend Escapes

 The deal: Consider this a ski trip without the connecting flights.
 Tickets for the train start at $39 one-way.
-Stay at The Westin Denver Downtown, The Magnolia Hotel, or The Crawford Hotel—all hotels are running packages for train-riding skiers.
+Stay at The Westin Denver Downtown—this hotel is running packages for train-riding skiers.

 Why go: Thanks to loosened laws on travel to the Caribbean isle that Americans have long been restricted from visiting, Cuba is now in reach for many U.S. citizens.
 You still have to fall into one of 12 categories to go, but cheap cocktails, antique cars, and scenic beaches are waiting.
 Go before it becomes a total tourist trap.

-The deal: Flights between New York and Havana are as cheap as $234 roundtrip and thanks to an influx of Airbnb properties scattered across the island, housing costs are minimal, too.
+The deal: Flights between New York and Havana are as cheap as $277 roundtrip and, thanks to an influx of Airbnb properties scattered across the island, housing costs are minimal, too.
 Pro tip: Bring cash.
-Many U.S. credit cards aren’t accepted in Cuba.
-Looking for more travel inspiration?
-Don't miss these Life-Changing Tips from Famous Travelers.
+Many U.S. credit cards aren't accepted in Cuba.
+And wherever you're traveling, know the 30 Airport Secrets Only Insiders Know.

 Why go: Want to spring ski in one of the glitziest ski towns in the country?
 March and April in the high-country often mean après parties, killer conditions, and big deals as resorts slide out of peak season.

-The deal: Stay at The Limelight Hotel in April and you’ll save 20 percent on a two to three night stay.
-Buy your lift passes at least a week in advance for the best deals; or plan your trip between April 3 and 16 for 25 percent off.
-For more great domestic travel options, here are 6 Epic American Adventures.
+The deal: Stay at The Limelight Hotel in April and you'll save 15 percent on a two to three night stay.
+Buy your lift passes at least a week in advance for the best deals.
+For more picturesque locations, See the Fairytale Town in Holland Where the Streets Are Entirely Made of Water.

 Why go: Sunny island vacations can be rejuvenating, relaxing, and… crowded.
 But Catalina Island—a Channel Island about 22 miles off of the Los Angeles coastline—is downright quiet this time of the year.
 Heli-hiking, zip-lining, and Hummer tours of the island are all ways to spend your days here.